-If you have other income from Delaware sources and file a Delaware Form 200-02NR, you can exclude on Line 16, Column 1 of the Delaware Non-Resident Income Tax Return the amount of your military compensation in accordance with the Service Members Civil Relief Act.
+If you have other income from Delaware sources and file a Delaware Form PIT-NON, you can exclude on Line 16, Column A of the Delaware Non-Resident Income Tax Return the amount of your military compensation in accordance with the Service Members Civil Relief Act.

-All non-resident military members MUST include all income (even military) in Column 1, Line 1 to Line 14, and subtract their military income in Column 1, Line 16.
-Column 2 is reserved for Delaware Source Income only.
+All non-resident military members MUST include all income (even military) in Column A, Line 1 to Line 14, and subtract their military income in Column A, Line 16.
+Column B is reserved for Delaware Source Income only.
 Please see the example below and on Page 6 for further instructions.

-- You do NOT need to file a Delaware return if: - a.
+You do NOT need to file a Delaware return if:

+- a.
 You are receiving only military active duty income, AND - b.
 You are a legal resident of another state.

+Members of the Armed Forces

+Are you a logal Delaware Filing Required

-Members of the Armed Forces Are you a Legal Resident of Delaware?
-Delaware Filing Required Military Active Duty Income Other Income Earned in DE Other Income Earned in Other States YES YES YES YES NO NO YES NO Whether you are stationed in Delaware or not.
+Are you a Legal Resident of Delaware?
+Military Active Duty Income Other Income Earned in DE Other Income Earned in Other States

+Yes Yes Yes Yes

+No No Yes No

+Whether you are stationed in Delaware or not.